 I would like to be "greener," yes, but living in the woods precludes any sort of active solar-powered system.
-Besides, the trees help cool my house—by a minimum of five degrees—so I'm saving some energy right there.
+Besides, the trees help cool my house—by 6-8 degrees—so I'm saving some energy right there.
 And the house is 100% electric, so aside from an occasional fire in the fireplace, I'm not personally generating any CO2.

 But there's another factor in all of this that's not a function of house size or system efficiency: it's the time I have left remaining on Planet Earth.
 Some systems take decades to realize a payback on the investment; I don't have much more than just a couple of decades left in my life, so investing in something that won't pay back in my lifetime makes no sense.

 Just as with electrical wiring and plumbing, I enjoy building an HVAC system.
 But unlike the electrical and plumbing systems for the house, I didn't have plans already laid out before going to work, because I didn't nail down what type of system I'd be using until the house was already under construction.
 Ultimately I made things up as I went along, which necessitated a number of minor structural revisions.

 Above, I'm posing some fittings temporarily in place to evaluate the viability of various possible configurations.
 Note that I'm using rigid ductwork: just as I prefer copper over plastic for water supply plumbing, I prefer galvanized steel over flexible plastic for ductwork.
 Yes, I could complete the whole system in an afternoon using plastic, but there are aspects of it I don't care for, such as its propensity to collect dust and dirt in the ribs, and the need to provide continuous support.
 System efficiency is also impacted because it requires more force to move air through the ribbed ductwork.
 But most of all, I feel satisfaction going though the design and assembly processes.
 Below is the space for the blower, ready for its installation.